Ingrid SOL LECCIA was born in Geneva (Switzerland) in 1968.

 Alberto Giacometti said: a sculpture must be able to like in a box of match.
 Her models are as in the palm of the hand before being realized in monumental.

 She received several prizes and rewards.
-Her work is regularly exhibited in France, Switzerland and in Germany.
+Her work is regularly exhibited in France, Italy, Switzerland and Germany.

 Her work can be seen in particular collection in Europe, Asia and United States.

-She works at present on the realization of various projects.
+She works at present on the realization of various projects in her Studio situated in the French Alps – between Annecy and Geneva.